dantosXD/coastaldraftlines/src/pages/index.md

           for any beverage.

-          Do you want to pour and enjoy your own nitro-coffee or seltzer at home?
-Does your office need a craft beer draft system?
-We can do it all beer, wine, coffee, seltzer, liquor, basically any liquid you can dream of.
+          Have you ever wanted to pour and enjoy your own nitro-coffee, seltzer or craft beer at home?
+Do you want to throw away the office k-cups and get a gorgeous, professional, office ready coffee draft system installed?
+Get a free quote today!
       - type: grid_item
         title: Service Title
         content: >-